Leaving the USA: guide for Americans moving abroad 2026

 Worldwide taxation

-Countries such as the U.S., Germany, Spain, and Australia tax residents on their global income, meaning that even if you earn money outside these countries, you may still owe local taxes.
+Countries such as the U.S., Germany, Spain, and Australia tax residents on their global income, meaning that even if you earn money in other countries, you may still owe local taxes.

 Special tax incentives for expats